snahil28/CSStudyInstruments/survey.md

 ### I. Developer Demographics

-1. What academic program are you currently attending?
+1. What academic program are you currently pursuing?

 2. Do you hold any prior degrees or certifications?
+If so, please list them

-3. Do you have any professional work experience?
+3. Do you have any professional software development experience?

 ### II.
 Open Source Participation